Koladweep/m4b-Chapter-Splitter/README.md

 # m4b-Chapter-Splitter
-A few PowerShell scripts that will split audiobook(s) by chapter markers and output .mp3s
+A PowerShell script that will split audiobook(s) by chapter markers and output .mp3s

 ## Requirments
 ffmpeg is required to be added to path